GUVSWMD

 Pharmaceuticals

+Do NOT pour or flush medications down the drain.
+Water treatment plants and septic tanks are not designed to remove these chemicals.
 Many pharmacies and police stations have receptacles for unwanted medicines, available year-round or on advertised Drug Take Back Days.
 Find participating sites near you or information on mailing unused medication at Vermont Department of Health.

 Phone Books